New York City Department of Health and Mental Hygiene: History

+Department of Mental Health, Mental Retardation and Alcoholism Services (1976-2002)

+In 1976, a new department, titled the "Department of Mental Health, Mental Retardation and Alcoholism Services" was established as distinct from the existing Department of Health.

+Department of Health and Mental Hygiene

 As a result of its consolidation with the Department of Mental Health, Mental Retardation and Alcoholism Services, it was renamed the Department of Health and Mental Hygiene on July 29, 2002.
+This merge was first proposed by Mayor Rudy Giuliani in 1998.

 In 2021, Michelle E. Morse was named the first Chief Medical Officer of the New York City Department of Health and Mental Hygiene.
+She is also currently the Acting Commissioner for the agency.

 Organization

+NYC is organized into 30 health districts, themselves composed of 354 health areas which are sets of census tracts.
+NYC is also organized into 17 mental health regions.